-- South Texas College / Austin Community College: Bachelor’s of Applied Technology in Computer Information Technology
+- South Texas College: Bachelor of Applied Technology – Computer Information Technology

-- Tarleton State University: Bachelor’s of Science in Applied Science
+- Tarleton State University: BS – Applied Science

-- Texas A&M University – Commerce: Bachelor’s of Science in Criminal Justice
+- Texas A&M University – Commerce: BS – Criminal Justice

-- Texas A&M University – Corpus Christi: Bachelor’s of Science in Mechanical Engineering Technology
+- Texas A&M University – Corpus Christi: BS – Mechanical Engineering Technology